 What Does ACX Stand For?

 The letter “A” in ACX, refers to the side of the plywood that is considered the “face”, which is most often the preferred side of the plywood.
 The preferred side of the plywood will have fewer knots and defects than the other side.
 The “A” side of the plywood is the visible side of the plywood when used in projects.

 The letter “C” in ACX, refers to the side of the plywood that is considered the back side and typically will not be visible.
 Most often the back sides of the plywood have a few more knots and cracks than the “face” side of the plywood.

 The letter “X” in ACX, refers to the exterior adhesive used to join the two separate woods panels together.
 The exterior adhesive is waterproof, which enhances the quality of the plywood and protects the plywood from outdoor elements.

 ACX Douglas Fir Plywood is most commonly used for projects which require a higher level of durability as well as a professional look.
 Some of the most common projects where ACX Douglas Fir Plywood is used include flooring and wall building.

 ACX Radiata Pine Plywood is a nearly defect free, smooth grain plywood product, and is most commonly used for projects which require lamination.
 Some of the most common projects where ACX Radiata Pine Plywood is used include shelving, cabinets and other projects which require a defect free, high quality appearance.

-Available ACX Radiata Pine Plywood Sizes
+ACX Plywood Sizes